P-p-H-d/mlib/README.md

 13. [Licence](#license)

 ## Overview

-M\*LIB (M star lib) is a C library enabling to define and use **generic and type safe container**, aka handling generic [containers](https://en.wikipedia.org/wiki/Container_%28abstract_data_type%29) in in pure C language.
+M\*LIB (M star lib) is a C library enabling to define and to use **generic and type safe container** in C, aka handling generic [containers](https://en.wikipedia.org/wiki/Container_%28abstract_data_type%29) in in pure C language.
-The objects within the containers can be trivial or very complex: they can have their own constructor, destructor, operators or can be basic C type like the C type 'int'.
+The encapsulated objects can have their own constructor, destructor, operators or can be basic C type like the C type 'int': both are fully supported.
-This makes it possible to construct fully recursive objects (container-of[...]-container-of-type-T), without erasing type information (typically using void pointers or resorting to C macro to access the container).
+This makes it possible to construct fully recursive container objects (container-of[...]-container-of-type-T) while keeping compile time type checking.

 This is an equivalent of the [C++](https://en.wikipedia.org/wiki/C%2B%2B) [Standard Library](https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library) but for standard ISO C99 / C11.
 There is not a strict mapping as both the STL and M\*LIB have their exclusive containers:
 See [here](https://github.com/P-p-H-d/mlib/wiki/STL-to-M*LIB-mapping) for details.
+If you think a particular container is missing, feel free to open an issue.

 M\*LIB is portable to any systems that support [ISO C99](https://en.wikipedia.org/wiki/C99).
 Some optional features need at least [ISO C11](https://en.wikipedia.org/wiki/C11_(C_standard_revision)).